Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Introduction

+In the rest of the paper, we write $\cO_{t}$ instead of $\cO_{t,{ 0}}$.
+From now on we will denote by $\P$ the probability measure on the space where $\cO_{t,r}$ is defined, see Remark \ref{rem:ergodic}. \begin{remark} A more rigorous definition of the model described above can be done along similar lines as in Section 1.4 of \cite{MR96} for the Boolean percolation model.
+One consequence of that construction is the ergodicity of $\cO_{t,r}$ with respect to shifts in space. \end{remark}

-Two points $x$ and $y$ of $\bbR^d$ are said to be {\it connected} in $\cO_{t,r}$ if and only if there exists a continuous function $\gamma: [0,1]\mapsto \cO_{t,r}$ such that $\gamma(0)=x$ and $\gamma(1)=y$.
+Two points $x$ and $y$ of $\bbR^d$ are said to be connected in $\cO_{t,r}$ if and only if there exists a continuous function $\gamma: [0,1]\mapsto \cO_{t,r}$ such that $\gamma(0)=x$ and $\gamma(1)=y$.
 A subset of $\cO_{t,r}$ is connected if and only if all of its points are pairwise connected.
 In the following a connected subset of $\cO_{t,r}$ is called a component.
-A component $\cC$ is bounded if there exists $R>0$ such that $\cC \subseteq \cB(0,R)$.
+A component is bounded if it is contained in $\cB(0,R)$ for some $R>0$.
 Otherwise, the component is said to be unbounded.
-A {\it cluster} is a connected component which is maximal in the sense that it is not strictly contained in another connected component.\\
+A {\it cluster} is a connected component which is maximal in the sense that it is not strictly contained in another connected component.
+Clusters will be denoted by $C$ all over this work.
+We say that our model percolates if $\cO_{t,r}$ contains at least one unbounded cluster.\\

 We are interested in the percolative properties of the occupied set: is there an unbounded cluster for large $t$?
 Is it unique?
 What happens for small $t$?
 Since an elementary monotonicity argument shows that $t\mapsto\cO_{t,r}$ is non-decreasing, the first and the third question may be rephrased as follows: is there a percolation transition in $t$?